Countly/countly-sdk-documentation/nodejs/next.md

         - the value to store (can be null, primitive, or an object).
       </li>
       <li>
-        <strong>callback(function)</strong> - callback to call when done
+        <strong>callback(function)</strong> - after the value is stored under
-        storing; it will be invoked with no arguments if the operation is successful
+        the given key you should call the callback if given, with the error object of the failed operation, or with null if operation succeeds
       </li>
     </ul>
   </li>